-The proceeds of the Series 2017D Bonds, together with certain earnings thereon and certain moneys made available by the Authority, will be used to refund the Bonds listed in Appendix G (the "Refunded Bonds") and to pay costs of issuance of the Series 2017D Bonds.
+The proceeds of the Series 2019C Bonds, together with certain earnings thereon, will be used to refund the Bonds listed in Appendix G (the "Refunded Bonds") and to pay costs of issuance of the Series 2019C Bonds.
 Such proceeds will be deposited in accounts of the refunding trust fund held by U. S. Bank National Association, Boston, Massachusetts, as refunding trustee, in amounts which will be invested in Defeasance Obligations.
 According to the report described in "VERIFICATION OF MATHEMATICAL CALCULATIONS," such investments will mature at such times and earn interest in such amounts that, together with any initial cash deposits, will produce sufficient moneys to provide for the payment of principal of and redemption premium, if any, and interest on the Refunded Bonds.
-The refunding is contingent upon the delivery of the Series 2017D Bonds.
+The refunding is contingent upon the delivery of the Series 2019C Bonds.